spcanelon/silvia/content/blog/_index.md

 # for list-sidebar layout
 sidebar:
-  title: Blog
+  title: Meeting People Where They R
   description: |
-    This is a home for my writing about R. It includes notes and tutorials for my future self and hopefully also for you.
+    This is my blog where I practice sharing my curiosity about R. It includes notes and tutorials for my future self and hopefully also for you.
   author: "Silvia Canelón"
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml